MobileApped-Public/MobileApped.Core.Persistence/README.md

 PM> Install-Package MobileApped.Core.Persistence
 ```

-# Basic of Basic Usage
+# Example of Basic Usage
 ### Database Connection Strings
 In the application's conifguration file (app.config or web.config), verify that eixsts or add the connection string section.
 ```